dalaing/cofun/blog/posts/free_and_cofree.md

 ### Free

-The `Free` datatype has two constructors:
+The `Free` data type has two constructors:
 ```haskell
 data Free f a =
     Pure a